rayyildiz/rayyildiz.com/content/english/posts/rust-introduction.md

 developers to write safe concurrent code.

 **Zero-Cost Abstractions:** The language is designed to provide abstractions without overhead.
-This means you can write high-level abstractions, but the compiler will optimize it to be as fast as hand-written lower-level code.
+This means you can write high-level abstractions, but the compiler will optimize it to be as fast as handwritten lower-level code.

 **Tooling:** Rust comes with Cargo, a command-line tool that helps manage projects.
 Cargo handles building code, downloading